Skyforger

+Skyforger is a metal band from Latvia which was formed in 1995.

+History

-Skyforger is a metal band from Latvia which was formed in 1995 out of the remains of doom metal band Grindmaster Dead.
+Skyforger formed out of out of the remains of doom metal band Grindmaster Dead.

-Musical style and lyrical themes

 Most of their songs are about Baltic mythology and warfare; they also play Latvian folk songs and their metal arrangements.
-Although Skyforger is known for their folk metal, the style on their demo Semigalls' Warchant is essentially black metal.
+Although Skyforger is known for their folk metal sound, the style on their demo Semigalls' Warchant is essentially black metal.
 The band also has performed and recorded a number of folk songs, including the entirety of their acoustic fourth album Zobena Dziesma, released in 2003.
-Folk elements can be found on all of their albums.
-In December 2005, during the presentation of their album, Semigalls' Warchant, the band announced their next album would be experimentation with thrash metal.
-They later pointed out that Latvian history still has enough untold stories, meaning their lyrics will retain their folk/pagan fashion.

-History

-In 2010, Skyforger signed with American label Metal Blade Records and released their 5th studio album Kurbads about the deeds of mythical Latvian warrior Kurbads, son of mare.
+In 2010, Skyforger signed with American label Metal Blade Records and released their 5th studio album, Kurbads, about the deeds of mythical Latvian warrior Kurbads, son of mare.
 The album received 2010 Annual Latvian Music Recording Award as the best rock album, as well as the 2010 Latvian Metal Music Award as the best metal album with Skyforger also winning the "Best Metal Band" category.
 Skyforger was featured on BBC's series "Close-Up" episode on Latvian folk music.

 In 2015, the band released their 6th studio album titled Senprūsija dedicated to the now extinct Baltic people Old Prussians.
 Two of the album's songs are sung in Old Prussian (Ei skīja, skīja and Rāmava), while the rest are in Latvian.
 For the writing of the album, Skyforger recruited historian Agris Dzenis as a historical consultant.
 After releasing the album, the band embarked on a European tour on April 8.
 In 2016, Senprūsija received the Annual Latvian Music Recording Award as the best hard rock/heavy metal album of 2015.
 In 2016, Skyforger also re-issued their 2003 album Zobena dziesma with 2 additional songs.

 On June 3, 2017, Skyforger performed a one-time multi-media concert – metal opera "Kurbads.
 The Son of The Mare" – at Lielezers open-air stage in Limbaži as a part of a programme for 100th Anniversary of the Latvian Republic.
 On February 14, 2018, the performance was awarded Kilogram of Culture award as the "Surprise of the Year".
 On June 17, 2018, Skyforger played a special concert at the festival Zobens un Lemess commemorating the 20th anniversary since the release of their first full-length album Kauja pie Saules in 1998.
 On 18 November 2018, the centenary for the proclamation of Latvia, Skyforger released a video directed by Kristīne Neikena and starring actress Maija Arvena Ozoliņa for their song Nekas nav aizmirsts from album Senprūsija.